animeshtrivedi/animeshtrivedi.github.io/index.md

 style="float:right;width:25%;max-width:150px;margin-left:15px;"/></a>
 {% endraw %}

 I am a tenured Assistant Professor (tenure-tracked) in the [Computer Systems (CompSys) Section](https://www.vucompsys.net/) in the [Department of Computer Science, VU, Amsterdam](https://www.cs.vu.nl/en/index.aspx).
-I lead the [StoNet (storage-networking) research group](https://stonet-research.github.io/).
-We are a part of the [Massiving Computer Systems group](https://atlarge-research.com/) which is lead by Prof. Alexandru Iosup.
+I lead the [StoNet (Storage-Networking) research group](https://stonet-research.github.io/).
+We are a part of the [Massiving Computer Systems group](https://atlarge-research.com/), which is lead by [Prof. Alexandru Iosup](https://atlarge-research.com/aiosup/).

 My main research areas are in storage, networking, operating systems, and distributed systems.
 Broadly speaking, I am interested in the performance aspect of systems, spanning from multi-core CPUs to distributed systems.
 Currently, I have following active interests:
   * how to leverage fast and cheap NVMe storage (flash, optane) in data-heavy workloads